-e.
-Badging and Escort Requirements
+F. Badging and Escort Requirements

-- i.
-All contractor employees, subcontractors, agents, vendors, invitees, etc., requiring access to the construction site shall, in accordance with the airport operations security program, be required to display airport issued identification or be under airport-approved and badged escort personnel.
+- 1. All contractor employees, subcontractors, agents, vendors, invitees, etc., requiring access to the construction site shall, in accordance with the airport operations security program, be required to display airport issued identification or be under airport-approved and badged escort personnel.
 These badges will be identified numerically and issued to individual employees with a permanent record maintained on each individual to whom a badge is issued.
 In addition, a \$55 non-refundable processing fee will be required for each badge.
 This fee must be paid before a badge is issued.
 No badge will be issued to any person until a review of the required paperwork by airport security and all requirements are met.
 Paperwork shall be submitted a minimum of 24 hours before issuance of a badge.
 The contractor is responsible for personnel attending training and completing security badge applications, which will include air /ground radio, taxiway, and airport familiarization.
-Estimated time for completion is two (2) hours. - ii.
-Flaggers must be badged and must have successfully completed the airport flagger training instructed by airport operations, in addition to the regular badge and movement training, prior to performing in that capacity on airport property. - iii.
+Estimated time for completion is two (2) hours.
+Badge applications shall be submitted immediately upon issuance of Notice-to-Proceed and obtained prior to the start of construction. - 2.
+Flaggers must be badged and must have successfully completed the airport badge (SIDA), movement and non-movement training, prior to performing in that capacity on airport property. - 3.
 At the completion of the contract all badges will be returned to the airport.
 A charge of \$50 per badge will be assessed for all unreturned badges.
-Gate guards and escorts shall be considered under the flagger classification and shall be subject to the same requirements as flaggers. - iv.
-All non-radio equipped contractor vehicles that are required to operate on or across active runways, taxiways, aprons, critical NAVAIDs areas, and runway approach and protection zones, shall do so under the direct control of an HOU operations escort vehicle.
-A maximum of 4 vehicles per escort will be permitted, two HOU operations escorts shall be required for convoys greater than 4 contractor vehicles. - v.
-See Appendix D Safety and Security Notes for additional requirements.
+Gate guards and escorts shall be considered under the flagger classification and shall be subject to the same requirements as flaggers. - 4.
+All non-radio equipped contractor vehicles that are required to operate on or across active runways, taxiways, taxilanes, aprons, critical NAVAIDs areas, and runway approach and protection zones, shall do so under the direct control of an HOU airport operations escort vehicle.
+A maximum of 4 vehicles per escort will be permitted.
+2 HOU Airport Operations escorts shall be required for convoys greater than 4 contractor vehicles.
+Airport Operations (Airside) will not be providing escort in the non-movement/ramp area.
+This shall be the contractors responsibility.